IsZhangzheyu/birthday/README.md

 These pages are designed to celebrate **Zhangzheyu's birthday**,which is on **10.05**.

-If you visit this [website](https://birthday.wotemo.com/) on October 5th, you can enter directly without entering a password.
+If you visit this website on my birthday, you can enter directly without entering a password.

-Or ask Wotemo to get the password.
+Or ask Zhangzheyu to get the password.

 Hope getting all of your blessings.